openequella/openequella.github.io/guides/BlackboardLearnUserGuide.md

 To return to the results page, click View Results.

 ## Edit resource details
-To edit the details of an EQUELLA resource
+To edit the details of an openEQUELLA resource
 1. Select the Edit link from the action menu to display the Modify Resource Content Object page.

-This page includes the following options for editing EQUELLA resources in the Content Information pane:
+This page includes the following options for editing openEQUELLA resources in the Content Information pane:
 * Name—edit the name of the resource.
 (NOTE: Blank entries in this field will revert to the previously saved value.)
 * Description—a brief description of the resource can be entered or edited.
 * Attachments—select this link to access the resource summary page.